echeran/smile-of-murugan/webbook/chapter07.md

 Kapilar's interest and genius was concentrated on nature of the hills.
 His descriptions of nature and his comparisons and metaphors, apt and daring, have probably no match in the whole bardic corpus.
-Cf. Nar.
-13: "the *venkai* scatters its blossoms like sparks of fire flying in the smithy".
+Cf. Naṟ.
+13: "the *vēṅkai* scatters its blossoms like sparks of fire flying in the smithy".
 Or, from *Ak*.
 292:

 >|       "A small stone
 >|       sped from the woodman's catapult
 >|       shot like an arrow
->|       scattering *venkai* flowers,
+>|       scattering *vēṅkai* flowers,
 >|       and spilled the honey from the comb
 >|       before it reached
 >|       the sweet fruit of the jack".